 The LGPS is contracted-out of the state second pension (S2P).

 For further information, please see our scheme guide:

 New employees are normally automatically admitted to the scheme, if you are an existing employee and subject to any entry restrictions, you decide that you would like to join the scheme please print, complete and return the form below:

 Alternatively you can submit your election to join by e-mail.
 Please complete the Microsoft Word document below and save it as a new document on your computer:

-Once completed please attach it to an e-mail and send it to Pension Services, e-mail address below:
+Once completed please attach it to an e-mail and send it to Pension Services: